 Dental procedures can be expensive, sometimes topping several thousand dollars.
 One in three adults has no form of dental benefits coverage at all, according to the American Dental Association, which means millions of Americans have to figure out another way to pay for dental care.
-Those with dental coverage may still end up 50 percent of the costs or the full cost for cosmetic procedures.
+Those with dental coverage may still end up paying 50% of the costs or the full cost for cosmetic procedures.
 Dental credit cards are a way to finance dental expenses that may not be covered by your insurance.

 Because dental credit cards are a credit product, you’ll have to qualify to be approved.
 The credit card issuer, not the dentist office, will review your credit history to determine whether you have any serious delinquencies or high balances.
 If you have poor credit, you may not be approved.
 Unfortunately, if your dental credit card application is denied, you’ll have to seek another way to finance your dental expenses.

 Your account history will likely be reported to at least one of the major credit bureaus and included in your credit report.
 That means your account usage and payment history will impact your credit score.

 Dental Credit Cards Have Limited Use

 Dental credit cards are similar to store credit cards––they can only be used for dental expenses and only when the dentist office accepts dental credit cards as a payment method.
 In some cases, you may only be able to use your account for certain types of expenses or for a specific dental office.
 When it’s time to make payments, you’ll send your payment to the credit card issuer rather than the dental office.
 You may be able to mail your payment or pay over the phone or online.